 3. Drive inbound enquiries

 The cost of acquisition for enquiries that come to you is so much lower than where you’re forced to use your marketing budget and people.
 They’re also more likely to be in the market for your services and will probably convert quicker.
 So, how much time do you spend on cultivating inbound?
 That includes asking for referrals, making your website look fantastic, having calls to action on your site and ensuring that your content pushes Google ranking higher (see below).
 If the phone doesn’t ring now and you don’t get web enquiries, make this one of your key goals going forward.

 4. Generate interesting content

 We mentioned content above.
 Google favours fresh and original content.
-That’s not to say that appropriate content curation isn’t worthwhile (see our expert posts page).
-However, not only does content showcase your expertise and enhance credibility when potential buyers arch your site, it also encourages better Google ranking.
-It won’t happen overnight but make content part of your marketing and part of your daily or weekly tasks.
+Content showcase your expertise and enhances credibility when potential buyers reach your site, it also encourages better Google ranking.
+It won’t happen overnight.
+However, make content part of your marketing and part of your daily or weekly tasks.
 This includes video (of course), blogs, tips, white papers, infographics, podcast (see our two latest podcasts here), how to guides, product updates and so on.

 5. Build your network